-The Rottnest Foundation works in partnership with the Rottnest Island Authority in the delivery of major projects that ‘Conserve the essence of Rottnest’.
+The Rottnest Foundation works in partnership with the Rottnest Island Authority, corporate and Government partners in the delivery of major projects that ‘Conserve the essence of Rottnest’.
 Projects identified and supported by the Rottnest Foundation are of significant cultural, heritage or environmental importance to the Island.

 The Wadjemup Bidi project consists of a 45 km network of trails that facilitates public access and connection to the Island’s rich natural features, abundant wildlife & unique cultural heritage whilst also providing a strategy to minimise the pressures of tourism on the natural environment.

 To date the Rottnest Foundation has contributed $1,149,312.91 towards the implementation of this project.
 Interpretation fosters appreciation of the cultural significance, multiple histories and environmental dynamics of Rottnest and encourage visitors to better understand, protect and respect the Island.

 Community and volunteer groups played a fundamental role in the implementation of the trail.
 This amazing recreational experience was completed in 2018.
 Additions and extensions to the trail will continue as required and include the North Thomson Bay stairs donated by the London Chapter of the Rottnest Foundation and which are currently under design, preparatory to construction.